 Tip #3 Be mindful of the transfer distances.
 For example, if you need to go from MTR Tsim Sha Tsui to MTR Tsim Sha Tsui East; it’s a 15-minute walk via the underground pedestrian tunnel.

 Tip #4 Avoid Large Luggage.
 There are lots of stairs and escalators, plus lots of people, it’s not much fun battling through that with a suitcase and bags of shopping on a regular basis.
 Official luggage limits are one piece of luggage per person which cannot exceed 170 cm in total (length plus width plus height) or be measure more than 130 cm on any side.

 Tip #5 Operating hours – in general from 6 AM to 1 AM.
 But service hours vary for each line so check the line you’re traveling on, see Service Hours at the MTR website.

-Shopping By MTR Station
+Attractions and Shopping By MTR Station

 View posts and reviews of stores and shopping areas according to their closest MTR (subway) Station.
 Also see our shopping by MTR guide.

 - MTR Admiralty

 - MTR Austin

 - MTR Central Station